College Basketball on NBC Sports: 2020s: Expansion of coverage over-the-air and streaming

 On December 14, 2023, NBC Sports announced an extension to its Atlantic 10 agreement.
 NBC Sports will continue to air 25 men's regular season games and 3 women's regular season games, mostly on USA Network.
 USA Network will also air the first, second and quarterfinals of the Atlantic 10 men's basketball tournament and the quarterfinals of the Atlantic 10 women's basketball tournament.
 Games that previously streamed for free on the NBC Sports App would now air on Peacock.

 On June 27, 2024, the Big East announced new media rights agreements with NBC, Fox, and TNT Sports; in the 2024–25 season, Peacock would air 30 games, including five tournament games in the early round and quarterfinal stages, and two would air on NBC.
 The coverage will expand to 60 men's and women's games beginning in the 2025–26 season.
 NBC also aired three women's and two men's Big Ten games in the 2024–25 season, an increase from the previous season.
 For the first time, the NBC Sports FAST channel (later NBC Sports NOW) aired games including the inaugural Women's Basketball Coaches Association Showcase, one game from the NABC Hall of Fame Classic, and the men's and women's HBCU All-Star Game.

-For the 2025–26 season, NBC Sports announced an agreement with the Big 12 Conference to exclusively broadcast 20 men's basketball games.
-NBC Sports also announced an expanded agreement with the NABC Hall of Fame Classic to broadcast all four games on Peacock and NBC Sports NOW.
+NBC Sports underwent significant changes to its coverage for the 2025–26 season.
+Prior to the season, NBC Sports announced an agreement with the Big 12 Conference to exclusively broadcast 20 men's basketball games.
+In addition to coverage of the Big 12, Big Ten and Big East, in 2025–26, NBC Sports also aired the NABC Hall of Fame Classic, Basketball Hall of Fame Tip-Off, and the Shamrock Classic.
+Beginning on November 18, 2025, select college basketball games originally scheduled for Peacock also began airing on NBCSN.
+Finally, due to the spin off of USA Network into Versant, Atlantic 10 basketball coverage is no longer being produced by NBC Sports and will no longer air on Peacock.
+Instead, games will be produced by USA Sports under the College Basketball on USA brand.